aeden2019/rubin_mw_mocks/README.md

 ## Ananke Parameters <a name="ananke-parameters"></a>

 In this section you can find details regarding the input and ouput parameters for `py-ananke`.
+For additional information, refer to the `testing_ananke.ipynb` notebook located at [https://github.com/athob/py-ananke/blob/main/jupyter/testing_ananke.ipynb](https://github.com/athob/py-ananke/blob/main/jupyter/testing_ananke.ipynb).

 ### Input Parameters <a name="ananke-parameters-input"></a>